 The Snapdragon 865 is a much faster processor, but we knew that already.

 We also ran the Snapdragon 765G through our Speed Test G suite, to simulate some real app swapping use cases.
-The results for Qualcomm’s mid-range chips look much better here than in the legacy benchmarks.
+The results for Qualcomm’s mid-range chips look quite impressive.

-Overall, the Snapdragon 765G falls somewhere between the Snapdragon 845 and 855 in terms of performance and features.
-We’ll have to see how the Pixel 5 performs specifically before drawing final conclusions, but even around the 845 would be a decent result.
-That’s a little dated, but we didn’t have any performance complaints about those older flagships.
+Overall, the Snapdragon 765G falls somewhere close to the Snapdragon 845 in terms of performance and even closer to the 855 in terms of features.
+We’ll have to see how the OnePlus Nord and Pixel 5 perform specifically before drawing final conclusions, but around the 845 would be a decent result.
+That chip’s a little dated, but we didn’t have any performance complaints about those older flagships.
 Bottom line is, there’s a performance trade-off but it’s not as huge or important as you might think.

 There’s more to a chip than benchmarks